top of page

 Conclusion

-Diet is the true foundation of healthy digestion.
-What you eat—and how you eat—directly influences your stomach acid levels, nutrient absorption, and overall gut function.
-When you provide your body with the right foods, it naturally supports digestive balance and restores optimal stomach acid over time.
+Diet is the cornerstone of digestive health.
+What you eat—and equally important, how you eat—directly influences your stomach acid production, enzyme activity, nutrient absorption, and overall gut function.

 💡 Key Insight